 What is Chase College Checking?

-Chase Bank offers one college checking account option for students between the ages of 17 and 24.
+Chase Bank offers one college checking account option for students.
 This account is called Chase College Checking℠ and automatically doesn’t charge a monthly fee for up to five years while in college.

 Further, are no minimum initial deposit or ongoing balance requirements.